 POLLUTION INCIDENT REPORT FORM (B)

-Discharge/Overflow
+DISCHARGE/OVERFLOW

-Date of Incident: Time of Incident: am/pm
+Date of Incident: //20 Time of Incident: am/pm

 Nature of incident 1

-Eg: leachate dam overflow, leacha ate spring eruption.
+Eg: leachate dam overflow, leacha ite spring eruption.

-Details of person reporting or with nessing the
+Details of person reporting or witr nessing the

 leachate discharge or overflow

 Location of incident

 Where did it occur?

 Date and time of commencement of the discharge

 Assessed volume of discharge or o overflow

 Period of time the discharge or ov erflow occurred

 Weather conditions at the time of the discharge or

 overflow.

 Daily rainfall in mm on the day of the discharge.

 Rainfall for the week prior to the o discharge

-Most recent monitoring results of the chemical
+Most recent monitoring results of the chemical Attack and think was lt.

 composition of the leachate.
 Attach analytical results

 Explanation as to why and how th e discharge

 occurred

 Plan of Action to prevent a similar discharge

 Name of Reporting Person

 Management Authorization

 Dated